rassa328/lab4/README.md

 # lab4

-ArithmeticTable using Inheritance and encapsulation
+Arithmetictable using inheritance and encapsulation